 Templates for the following distributions are available through our repositories.
-You can use pream Section 11.3 tool or the Graphical User Interface to download them.
+You can use pveam tool or the Graphical User Interface to download them.

 11.2.1 Alpine Linux

 Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.